nus-cs2103/website-base/admin/index-tee3201-fragment.md

 <div class="indented" id="lectures-info">

 %%:far-clock:%% Tuesdays 1800-2130<br>
-%%:fas-map-marker-alt:%% Venue: online (optional E3-06-08)<br>
+%%:fas-map-marker-alt:%% Venue: online (optional E4-04-02)<br>

 **A TEE3201 lecture + tutorial time is divided into three parts**, as follows:

-* 1800-1830: No formal lecture.
-This is a time for you to talk to the prof and clarify doubts about the previous week's topics.
-Use Microsoft Teams if you need to consult the prof during this time.
-* 1830-1900: Do exercises related to previous week topics.
+* 1800-1900: Do exercises related to previous week topics.
 Consult prof (via MS Teams) if you encounter problems.
 * 1900-2000: Short Zoom lecture, introducing topics for the current week.
 After that, watch the pre-recorded videos and the textbook sections provided.
 * 2000-2130: You can stay back and do exercises for the current week.
-Consult prof/TA (using MS Teams) for help as needed.<br>
+Consult prof/TA (F2F or using MS Teams) for help as needed.<br>
-{{ icon_tip }} ==If you prefer face-to-face interactions during this portion==, I can come to meet you f2f in the lecture venue (please let me know in advance).

 **{{ icon_slides }} Lecture slides will be uploaded to Canvas after the lecture**, usually by midnight of the same day. **Lecture slides are not suitable to be used as reference materials** as they have been <tooltip content="i.e., heavy use of graphics and animations">optimized for lecture delivery</tooltip> instead.